pulumi/docs/reference/programming-model.md

   folder, docker images built during the program execution, or code compiled form Pulumi program callbacks into AWS Lambdas or Azure Functions).
 * A `Pulumi.yaml` file in a folder indicates that it is a Pulumi program.
 The `runtime` field of the `Pulumi.yaml` indicates which runtime will be used to run the program.
-When the `runtime` is `nodejs`, the Node.js runtime (currently 6.10.2) will be used to run the program.
+When the `runtime` is `nodejs`, the user-installed Node.js runtime will be used to run the program.
 The `package.json` file next to `Pulumi.yaml` (or in the folder referred to by the `main` property of `Pulumi.yaml`) is used to identify which JavaScript code will be used as the entry point for the Pulumi program.